 As far as investment in the real estate industry is concerned, you won’t find professionals relying on the old adage “property prices always go up”.
 Property investors need to make smart decisions, based on the best available data to ensure they get the best returns for their clients.
 Investment isn’t just about where the market has been, but rather where it is going and how to capitalize on it.

 Utilizing big data, investors are now able to separate the signal from the noise like never before, amassing a treasure trove of housing data.
-Web scraping allows investors to source real-time data on markets, calculating the return on investment and rental yields across an area.
+Web scraping allows investors to source real-time data on markets, the best banks for real estate investors, calculating the return on investment and rental yields across an area.
 Combining this with their knowledge of government planning and the broader economy, real estate investors can make increasingly accurate predictions about prices and reduce their risk.
 A small investment in the technology to extract and process this data is paying off big time.

 The marketing revolution